paulbradshaw/journalismrecipebook/chapters/datanewsstory.md

 You could identify another dimension to the data which gives your story a new lease of life - a new 'chapter'.
 For example, we could say that the data *also* reveals something else happening.

 Be careful with this, though - the secondary angle should be exactly that: secondary.
 It should take up much less space than the main angle, perhaps a few pars at most, and then it should end.
 To go on longer would risk it losing its focus and shape as a news article (it would become a feature and have to be rewritten in that vein).
+In the vaping example this is the secondary dimension:

+> Meanwhile, the proportion of people smoking fell to its lowest level since comparable figures began.
+Just 11.2% of people aged 16 and over said they smoked, down from 12.7% last year – continuing a downward trend seen since at least 1974.

+Note: for a shorter story, this secondary dimension can be the third or final paragraph in the story, instead of extra context or quotes.
+So that vaping story could be shortened to the following three paragraphs:

+> The number of young women vaping every day in the UK more than tripled in the last year, according to government figures.
+>
+> Data released by the Office for National Statistics (ONS) showed that one in 15 women (6.7%) aged 16-24 vaped daily in 2022 – up from fewer than one in 50 (1.9%) in 2021 – with young women overtaking their male counterparts for e-cigarette usage.
+>
+> Meanwhile, the proportion of people smoking fell to its lowest level since comparable figures began.
+Just 11.2% of people aged 16 and over said they smoked, down from 12.7% last year – continuing a downward trend seen since at least 1974.

 ## 6. Add some information about what comes next